CouchPotato/CouchPotatoV1/README.md

 ## Update

-To update just overwrite all the files with the new ones.
-Config.ini and data.db should be untouched.
+Github users can build the inbuild update feature.

+If you're running the Windows Binary Build, you have to shutdown CP and overwrite the .exe with the newer function.
+Make sure your config.ini and data.db are untouched.